Asda: 1960s and 1970s

 In 1963, the Asquith brothers converted an old cinema, the Queens in Castleford, into a self-service supermarket.
 Another followed in the old indoor market at Edlington.
-Both stores traded under the name of 'Queens'.
-Their next store was a purpose-built supermarket in South Elmsall, a town in which Asda has a distribution centre to this day.
+Both stores traded under the name of Queens.
+Their next store was a purpose-built supermarket in South Elmsall.

 In 1965, the Asquith brothers approached Associated Dairies to run the butchery departments within their small store chain.
-A merger was proposed and the Asquiths' business was joined with Noel Stockdale's to form a new company, Asda (Asquith + Dairies) (capitalised from 1985).
+A merger was proposed and the Asquiths' business was joined with Noel Stockdale's to form a new company, Asda (Asquith + Dairies).

 By 1967, the company had set up a store in Billingham, County Durham.
 By 1969, Noel Stockdale bought out the Asquith brothers' stake and became chairman of the company.

 Asda took advantage of the abolition of retail price maintenance to offer large-scale, low-cost supermarkets.
-This was aided by the decision to acquire three struggling US-owned branches in the mid-1960s of the GEM retail group.
+This was aided by the decision in the mid-1960s to acquire three struggling US-owned branches of the GEM retail group.
 The Government Exchange Mart stores in Preston, Lancashire, Cross Gates, Leeds and West Bridgford, Nottinghamshire, had accumulated losses of £320,000 and offered to sell the stores for 20% of whatever Asda could recoup as losses from the Inland Revenue.
 They received the whole amount back.
 The rent was only 10 shillings (50p) per square foot on a 20-year lease, with no rent reviews, Asda increased GEM's £6,000 per week sales to around £60,000 per week in just six months with the new stores named as Asda.

 During the 1970s, with over 30 stores in the north of England, Asda began expanding south, with the opening of new stores in the Estover area of Plymouth, Devon and Gosport, Hampshire in 1977.
 In 1978, Asda acquired Allied Carpets.

 In 1982, the first London store opened in Park Royal, near Ealing.
-The Isle of Dogs and Charlton, London stores followed on rapidly thereafter.
+The Isle of Dogs and Charlton stores followed on rapidly thereafter.

 1980s and 1990s

-In 1984, managing director, John Hardman, made attempts to halt Asda's decline, which included the introduction of Asda branded products.
+In 1984, managing director John Hardman made attempts to halt Asda's decline, which included the introduction of Asda branded products.
 In 1985, Asda merged with MFI (Mullard Furniture Industries) and the group was renamed Asda-MFI Group plc.

-Asda established its headquarters at "Asda House".
+Asda established its headquarters at Asda House.
 The site was officially opened in 1988 by the then Prime Minister, Margaret Thatcher.

-By the end of the 1990s, the 'Asdale'-named clothing range was replaced by the clothing ranges from the newly formed George Davies partnership with Asda.
+By the end of the 1990s, the company's Asdale clothing range was replaced by the George brand, after the newly formed George Davies partnership with Asda.